 We just need to set aside the myth that the rules don’t apply to us, that having opposable thumbs, air conditioning and the internet grants us special immunity from the lethal scythe of natural selection.
 Human beings are no more immune to extinction than any of the other species we’re blindly dispatching to the silence of geology.
 The only difference is that paleontologists have struggled to identify many other species that made their way into the fossil record by their own hand.

-We might as well get used to it: we’re descended from monkeys, which evolved from fish; great-grandchildren of cellular pioneers who may have worked their way up from autocatalytic chemical reaction sequences on a heavily volcanic planet.1 In turn, our technology – from the first chipped stone to the hydrogen bomb – probably didn’t arrive from some alien dimension either.
+We might as well get used to it: we’re descended from monkeys, which evolved from fish; great-grandchildren of cellular pioneers who may have worked their way up from autocatalytic chemical reaction sequences on a heavily volcanic planet. ((Setting aside the theory that earthly biology may have been seeded from space aeons ago – fascinating, but a bit out of scope of an article like this.))
+In turn, our technology – from the first chipped stone to the hydrogen bomb – probably didn’t arrive from some alien dimension either.
 The tools we build, drive around in and make war with are wholly home-made and are subject to the same forces of physics and evolution as we are.

 [Cities are] remarkably similar to how our bodies are organised at a tissue level.